study-ORCATech-cloud/docker-labs/Compose/LAB03-EnvironmentConfig/exercise2/README.md

 In this exercise, you will:

 1. Create environment-specific .env files
-2. Learn how to load and use environment variables from .env files
+2. Configure Docker Compose to use different .env files
 3. Switch between different environment configurations
 4. Understand .env file precedence and best practices